Ready to attract new clients with this SEO guide for accountants?

 Page length & topic

-I’ve written 2420 words so far in order to improve the content and make it more useful for accountants.
+I’ve written 2420 words so far to improve the content and make it more useful for accountants.

 You should have an outbound link to an authority site on your page, as well as three other links on your page to other pages.